San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Coordinates: 43.3245° N, 1.9870° W

-Housed in a 16th-century Dominican convent with a striking modern extension, San Telmo presents Basque history and culture through art and artifacts.
+Housed in a 16th-century Dominican convent with a striking modern extension by Nieto Sobejano Arquitectos (2011), San Telmo presents Basque history and culture through art and artifacts.
 The permanent collection includes everything from prehistoric tools to contemporary Basque art, with excellent English signage.
-The building itself—combining Gothic cloisters with a zinc-clad modern wing—is worth the visit.

 Basque Language (Euskara): Don't be surprised to see street signs in two languages—Spanish and Euskara.
-The language is unrelated to any other European tongue, and its survival against centuries of suppression is a point of pride.
-Attempting "kaixo" (hello) or "eskerrik asko" (thank you) is always appreciated.
+The language is unrelated to any other European tongue, and its survival against centuries of suppression is a point of fierce pride.

 Victoria Eugenia Theatre (Teatro Victoria Eugenia)